ruthtillman/ASpaceASnake/README.md

 Expects input of the repository number with which you're working and a name for the CSV you want to output.

-## Batch Update Top Containers - batch
+## Batch Update Top Containers - batch-update-top-containers.py

 Uses the API to add locations to top container records.
 Requires only a CSV pairing the ID of the top container(s) and the URI of the location.
 Updates expect one location_uri which may be added to any number of top containers.
 Excepts the CSV to have two columns, as shown below, with rows of multiple ids pipe-separated.